mauritssilvis/challenges/java/executable_jar_maven/README.md

 #### 1.2.2 Build

-The JAR can be built using the command
+The executable JAR can be built using the command

 ```shell
 $ mvn clean install